ilsumme/MPH-dissertation-code/README.md

 The file "final-condensed-results" are the headline results included in the main report

 The file "project-summary-w--results" includes an outline of the project, results, and model diagnostics.

+The file "conceptual-model" is the code used to create the conceptual model diagram and key